dhutapratama/docs/broadcasting.md

 <a name="pusher-channels"></a>
 ### Pusher Channels

-If you plan to broadcast your events using [Pusher Channels](https://pusher.com/channels), you should install the Pusher Channels PHP SDK using the Composer package manager:
+If you plan to broadcast your events using [Pusher Channels](https://pusher.com/channels), you should install the Pusher Channels GO SDK using the Composer package manager:

 ```shell
 composer require pusher/pusher-php-server